EternityForest/scullery/README.md

 time.sleep(4)

-# You could delete f and it would go away, but lets not because
+# You could delete f and it would go away, but
+# lets close it properly.
 # del f
 f.unregister()